DeluxeRice/DeluxeRice/README.md

 ## Hello there! 👋

 **I'm Bryce, an aspiring programmer and currently a second year CS student at UCI.
 Although coding can be a mess sometimes, I love the problem solving aspect that comes with designing and creating a program.
-From conception to inception, figuring out how everything should work, and then making everything work, in a project is like solving a complex puzzle.
-Although I don't have much in terms of a portfolio at the moment, that will soon change!**
+From conception to inception, figuring out how everything should work, and then making everything work, in a project is working on a project is like solving a puzzle while you build it.
+Although I don't have much in terms of a portfolio at the moment, I'm working on it.
+So stay tuned!**

 #### Known Languages: